AdobeDocs/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## April 2024 {#april-2024}

+* All new features and improvements coming with [!DNL Journey Optimizer] April '24 release have been detailed in the documentation.
+[Read more](release-notes.md#apr-2024)
 * Configuration steps for In-app messaging have been detailed.
 [Read more](../in-app/inapp-configuration.md)
 * Documentation for [Offer decisioning APIs](../offers/api-reference/offer-delivery-api/decisioning-api.md) and [Batch decisioning APIs](../offers/api-reference/offer-delivery-api/batch-decisioning-api.md) have been updated.
 * Information has been added in the Decision Management documentation regarding edge and hub regions management when using frequency capping with the Edge Decisioning API.
 [Read more](../offers/offer-library/add-constraints.md#frequency-capping)